We cannot all find protection in shallow waters. Some myths go deep.

 Gurudev and gurudeva: Divine guru.

-The Gita's emboldening, suggestive half-typifications like "tiger among men" (Arjuna) is akin to Aesop's good and skilled animal portrayal: The fox is clever; the wolf is hungry and seeking prey, no matter what, most often; the lion can be bossy, often gruesome and terrorising; the donkey can be a jerk; and children learn to expect certain deeds by memory-aided, typified suggestions over and over.
+From Aesop's typified animal portrayal: The fox is clever; the wolf is hungry and seeking prey, no matter what, most often; the lion can be bossy, often gruesome and terrorising; the donkey can be a jerk; and children learn to expect certain deeds by memory-aided, typified suggestions over and over.
 Not all of them fit the real animals, though.

 To speak to minors on top of reasonable conclusions by metaphors, is quite an art.
-Dr. Rudolf Steiner was very much for it in his Waldorf education.
-It is a world-wide movement.
+Dr. Rudolf Steiner's Waldorf education is very much for it.
+Waldorf schools are a world-wide movement.
 What stands out is that carefully timed and properly fostered alluding figures can give much help to later, cognitive growth.
-That is one of the basic principles of Steiner schools.
+That is one of the basic principles of Waldorf or Steiner schools.

-Maybe fit and staunch figuratively expressions help us to consider things quite free from fear of authority figures.
+Maybe fit and staunch figuratively expressions and talking animals help little ones to consider things quite free from fear of authority figures.
 And if so, it is related to sound distance-making.

 'Organisation'.
 There are many kinds of organisations, as Douglas McGregor and many others have indicated.
 Much depends on the boss, the climate he is able to set up, and the results.
 So there is not just one sort of organisation.

-Yogananda started an organisation but still regretted it.
+Yogananda started an organisation but regretted it.
 He wrote, "I have committed a great blunder by starting an organization."
-[More]

 A bewitching female that is not solid and good enough to have and ride in the long run, after all.
 Alluring siren of Nordic folklore.
 Greek sirens have snake legs, but not the Scandinavian ones.
 The Finnish hulder is slim like a needle.
 The Norwegian one is hollow, and with a cow's tail.
 The back isn't there at all.
 This suggests she's not substantial enough inside for farm life and its menial work over and over, and that marriages with her often end.
 However, the "art" of hulders includes to hide the tail from suitors and being sly.
 She can get more wealth than others.

-In other places Ramakrishna tells the conduct of SOME people who experience a giant awakening, is like that of jumping monkeys.
+Ramakrishna tells the conduct of some people who experience a giant awakening, is like that of jumping monkeys.

 "Once a sadhu of Hrishikesh came here.
 He said to me: 'There are five kinds of samadhi [union].
 I find you have experienced them all.
 In [one of] these samadhis one feels the movement of the spiritual current to be like that of ... a monkey.'"
 [Goa 400]